Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Roadmap to two-Loop calculations

-In order to demonstrate how the outlined roadmap can be applied to two-loop calculations, we chose to consider well known example originally introduced in~\citep{Bohm}.
-We start our example (see Fig.~\ref{fig-two-loop-exmpl}) with two-loop integral
+In order to demonstrate how the outlined roadmap can be applied to two-loop calculations, we chose to consider the well-known example originally introduced in~\citep{Bohm}.
+We start our example (see Fig.~\ref{fig-two-loop-exmpl}) with the two-loop integral